briangriner/OSTF-FAERS/README.md

 # OSTF-FAERS
-repo for data sci/eng work with OSTF
+repo for data sci/eng work with OSTF on FAERS data from FDA